 Before submitting a request, please check FINDit as you cannot submit an ILL if we have the items in our collections.

 How do I request an Inter-library Loan?

 Requests can be made by completing the British Library request form on FINDit.
-You will need to be logged in in order to access the form.
+Ensure you have Signed in to access the form.

 Who can access the service?

 - Students: up to 5 requests per week.

 - Staff and research students: up to 10 requests per week.

 Track your ILL requests through My Account on FINDit.
 When a request is available for collection, you will receive notification via your University e-mail account.

 Is there a cost for the service?